The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: Improved Numerics for the SN Problem

 \subsection{Numerical Results for One Patch}

-For validation purpose, we consider the case of a single patch of radius $\eps$ at the north pole.
-We compute the first SN eigenvalue by truncating the matrix ${\bf M}$ to the size $\nmax \times \nmax$.
-Our numerical results for the first eigenvalue, labeled by $\sigma_{\rm num}^{(1)}$, for different $\eps$ and two different truncations $\nmax$ are shown in Table~\ref{tab:appf:one}.
-From this table we observe that increasing $\nmax$ by a factor of two does not significantly change our numerical estimate for the first SN eigenvalue, which confirms the high accuracy of our numerical method.
+For validation purpose, we consider the case of a single patch of radius $\eps$ at the north pole (with the angle $\epsilon = \sin^{-1}(\eps)$).
+We compute the first two SN eigenvalue by truncating the matrix ${\bf M}$ to the size $\nmax \times \nmax$.
+Our numerical results for these eigenvalues, labeled by $\sigma_{\rm num}^{(1)}$ and $\sigma_{\rm num}^{(2)}$, for different $\eps$ and three truncation orders $\nmax$, are shown in Table~\ref{tab:appf:one}.
+From this table we observe that increasing $\nmax$ by a factor of two does not significantly change our numerical estimate for the first two SN eigenvalues, which confirms the high accuracy of our numerical method.
 The favorable comparison between the first two numerically computed SN eigenvalues and their asymptotic predictions in (\ref{sn:example_1}) is shown in Fig.~\ref{fig:SN_patch1}.